ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Migration Center User's Manual.md

 #### Output

 - Reconcile reports: Several reports that specify which database objects to migrate and how to migrate them in the project folder.
 - SQL Data Definition Language (DDL) scripts: Sample SQL files to create and drop database objects in the destination database are provided in the project folder for user convenience.
 However, these files are not used in any step.
   - DbObj_Create.sql: A SQL script file for creating database objects to be migrated.
   - DbObj_Drop.sql: A SQL script file for dropping database objects having the same names as those to be migrated.
-  - DbObj_Unsupported.sql: A SQL script file for creating unsupported database objects.

 - PL/SQL conversion reports: Several reports generated by the PL/SQL Converter.
   - sqlconv.html: A HTML report that compares the difference between source and converted PL/SQL.
   - sqlconv_src.sql: A report that contains the input PL/SQL statements to be converted in text format.
   - sqlconv_dest.sql: A report that contains converted PL/SQL statements and comments listing the applied conversion rules in text format.

 #### Internal Activities

 Although the Reconcile step is very important and can get complicated, the wizard is as easy to use as a UI.
-For further information about how to start the Reconcile step, please refer to Reconciling the Project in Chapter 3.
+For further information about how to start the Reconcile step, please refer to [Reconciling the Project](#Reconciling-the-project) in Chapter 3.

 ##### Reconcile Wizard Dialog Box